billchen2k/LearningRepo/README.md

 # LearningRepo

-This is a repo that stores my codes and materials during my learning process of Software Engineering in ECNU.
+This is a repo of my codes and learning materials during while taking the bachelor's degree of Software Engineering in ECNU.

-There might be mistakes and I hope to learn from you all.

 ## /Course

-Here's my homework files, mostly in class while some of them are sets of moocs.
-#### CS:APP
-Computer System: A Programming Pespective.
+Foler for courses.
+Each course has a seperate folder and the LAB / Assignment / Keynotes are placed in it.

+Some useful things that's worth mentioning:

+- CS:APP: 5 Lab solution for CSAPP.
+- OSConecpts: Lab report and modified version of pintos.
+- DatabaseSystem: 5 LABs.
+- ComputerNetwork: 5 LABs.
+- DigitalImage: Labs and assignment is placed under a [dedicated repository](https://github.com/BillChen2K/DigitalImage).

 ## /Draft